ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--json`
-:   The JSON file or JSON string used to describe a override WAF rule.
+:   The JSON file or JSON string that is used to describe an override WAF rule.
 Required.
     - The required fields in JSON data are `urls` and `rules`.
         - `urls` : URLs to be included in this rule definition.
 Wildcards are permitted.
-        - `rules` : Change the action assigned to a WAF rule.
+        - `rules` : Change the action that is assigned to a WAF rule.
 The keys of this object are WAF rule IDs and the values must be a valid WAF action.
 Unless disabling the rule, ensure that you also enable the rule group that this WAF rule belongs to.
 Max length: `1024`.
-    - The optional fields are `paused`, `description`, `priority`, `groups` and `rewrite_action`.
+    - The optional fields are `paused`, `description`, `priority`, `groups`, and `rewrite_action`.
         - `paused` : Whether this package is currently paused.
 Valid values are `true` and `false`.
         - `description` : A note that you can use to describe the purpose of this rule.
         - `priority` : Relative priority of this configuration when multiple configurations match a single URL.
-Higher priority configurations may overwrite values set by lower priority configurations.
-Min value is `-1000000000`, max value is `1000000000`.
+Higher priority configurations might overwrite values set by lower priority configurations.
+Min value is `-1000000000` and the max value is `1000000000`.
         - `groups` Enable or disable WAF rule groups.
 The keys of this object are WAF rule group IDs and the values must be a valid WAF action (usually `default` or `disable`).
-        - `rewrite_action` : When a WAF rule matches, substitute its configured action for a different action specified by this object.
+        - `rewrite_action` : When a WAF rule matches, substitute its configured action for a different action that is specified by this object.

 Sample JSON data: